rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 3. Instruct all of your users to verify that they can find all of their email in [apps.rackspace.com](https://apps.rackspace.com/index.php).
-    - The mail stored in apps.rackspace.com is all that will be migrated.
+    - The mail stored in apps.rackspace.com is what will be migrated.
 If a user notices mail is missing in apps.rackspace.com, they might be storing mail locally.
     Theses users will need to import the locally stored email into their Rackspace Email IMAP account before migrating.
     - Are any users utilizing a POP connection to their mailbox?
     - In either case the instructions [Migrate from a POP server to Rackspace Email IMAP using Outlook](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook/) for Windows users or